prometheus/prometheus/docs/migration.md

 metric and caused problems when querying the metric.
 In Prometheus v3 these label values will always be normalized to a float like representation.
-I.e. the above example will always result in `my_classic_hist{le="1.0"}` being ingested into prometheus, not matter via which protocol.
+I.e. the above example will always result in `my_classic_hist{le="1.0"}` being ingested into prometheus, no matter via which protocol.
 The effect of this change is that alerts, recording rules and dashboards that directly reference label values as whole numbers such as `le="1"` will stop working.

 Ways to deal with this change either globally or on a per metric basis: